kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 Symptoms:

-- Compile error: "Generic type cannot be resolved"
+- `No component found for dependency:` for a concrete parameterization such as `Storage<String>`
-- Wrong generic type injected
+- `Component provider returns a raw type:` when a factory returns a raw generic type

 Solutions:

-1. Use Proper Generic Constraints:
+1. Use Concrete Type Arguments:

-===! ":fontawesome-brands-java: Java"
+===! ":fontawesome-brands-java: `Java`"

     ```java
     // Specify generic type explicitly